Julian Wilson (American football): Coaching career

 Wilson was named as defensive backs coach at Abilene Christian in January 2022.
 Wilson spent his previous two years as a graduate assistant on the staff at Texas Tech, where he worked primarily with the Red Raider secondary.

+On February 15, 2024, Wilson was named as the defensive backs coach at Sam Houston.

+On December 20, 2024, Wilson was named as the defensive backs coach at North Texas.